makew0rld/amfora/README.md

 Download a binary from the [releases](https://github.com/makeworld-the-better-one/amfora/releases) page.
 On Unix-based systems you might have to make the binary executable with `chmod +x <filename>`.
 On Windows, make sure you click "Advanced > Run anyway" after double-clicking, or something like that.

-Unix systems can install the desktop entry file to get Amfora to appear when they search for applications:
+Unix systems can install the desktop entry file to get Amfora to appear when they search for applications (*this doesn't entirely work yet*):
 ```bash
 curl -sSL https://raw.githubusercontent.com/makeworld-the-better-one/amfora/master/amfora.desktop -o ~/.local/share/applications/amfora.desktop
 update-desktop-database ~/.local/share/applications